-- The name and address of the applicant agency. - The total number of additional children to be served, by county. - The community where expansion is proposed.
+- The name and address of the applicant agency. - The total number of additional children to be served, by county.

+- The community where expansion is proposed.
 Name the towns or cities where additional children will be served.
-State whether the areas are within your current approved service area or a currently unserved county (or other appropriate geographic area). - Any special populations which have historically been unserved or underserved that the applicant is proposing to serve in this expansion. - The total ongoing Federal Head Start funds requested for a 12-month period.
-This amount should reflect the cost when the expansion is fully implemented and not include any one-time start-up funds that are being requested. - The amounts and sources of any funding that will support the expansion and is in addition to the proposed Federal and non-Federal Head Start funds shown on the Standard Form 424. - Any proposed one-time start-up Federal Head Start funding requested. - The proposed program options.
+State whether the areas are within your current approved service area or a currently unserved county (or other appropriate geographic area). - Any special populations which have historically been unserved or underserved that the applicant is proposing to serve in this expansion. - The total ongoing Federal Head Start funds requested for a 12month period.
+This amount should reflect the cost when the expansion is fully implemented and not include any one-time start-up funds that are being requested.
+This should also include the amount of Training and Technical Assistance funds requested to support this expansion. - The amounts and sources of any funding that will support the expansion and is in addition to the proposed Federal and non-Federal Head Start funds shown on the Standard Form 424. - Any proposed one-time start-up Federal Head Start funding requested. - The proposed program options.
 For center based, family child care or combination program option, include the class session hours per day, days per week, and days per year that children will be served.
 For home based and combination program option, include the number of home visits per week, month and year.
 For home based, include the number of socialization experiences for month and per year. - The timeline for beginning services to new children and achieving full enrollment.